 There have been many studies done to see if fiber in food can have an anticancer effect in the human body.
-There is little doubt that the western diet and lifestyle increase the risk of many cancers, since societies such as those seen in rural Africa have very low incidences of many cancers.
+There is little doubt that the western diet and lifestyle increase the risk of many cancers since societies such as those seen in rural Africa have very low incidences of many cancers.
 This study reviewed 9 studies done in humans and not animals.
 2 of the studies tested oligofructose-enriched inulin.
-Positive effects were seen with these prebiotics.
+Positive effects were seen with this prebiotics.
 However, no cancer claim can be made.
 Prebiotics just may put you into a different group.

-Short chain fatty acids (SCFA) are the stars of the prebiotic story.
+Short-chain fatty acids (SCFA) are the stars of the prebiotic story.
 These substances are made in copious amounts when the best colon bacteria are fed with prebiotics.
-One SCFA is called proprionate.
+One SCFA is called proportionate.
 It is made by the good colon bacteria and then slips into the blood and goes to the liver.
 There it has been found to have a remarkable effect in preventing the growth of liver cancer cells.
 This was a mouse study and no claims can be made for its use in humans but the research is very interesting.

 A recent article in the prestigious journal Cell again links detrimental changes in the gut microbiome to inflammation and then to cancer.